sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/126-3-autumn.md

 ![Skalnik II](http://cloud.mikeskalnik.com/image/0r3p251X2M1W/Screen%20Shot%202014-08-27%20at%204.49.26%20PM.png)

-Since my dwarves won't cross water, I command them to build a small bridge to try to say Tekkub, the dwarf stuck in a tree.
+Since my dwarves won't cross water, I command them to build a small bridge to try to save Tekkub, the dwarf stuck in a tree.
 Lets see if they can finish it before he dies.

 ![Bridge](http://cloud.mikeskalnik.com/image/3E2k1m2h0J2G/Screen%20Shot%202014-08-27%20at%204.55.05%20PM.png)